johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 You should see a QR-Code on the screen.
 If you scan this into you smartphone using any QR-Code scanning app you will see that this reads "hello world"

-Now we will try outputing a file to the screen.
+Now we will try outputing an entire file to the screen.
-The following command will display several QR-codes on the touchscreen.
+The following command will display several QR-codes sequentially on the touchscreen.
 There will be one QR-Code for each line in the file.
 Execute the following line of code substituting **TheNameOfMyFile** in the line below with the name of some file on your pi.
-You can use any size file, but pick one with Maybe 30 lines of text for this demonstration.
+You can specify a file of any type and size, but for this demonstration pick a text file with maybe 30 lines of text.
 `base64 TheNameOfMyFile | while read r; do echo $r | qrencode -t ANSIUTF8; sleep .3; done`
 You should see several QR-Codes displayed sequencially on your touch screen.
 The part of the command that reads `sleep .3` means display each QR-Code for .3 seconds.